 Karina Longworth is a writer, researcher and journalist based in Los Angeles.
 She is the creator/host/producer/editor of You Must Remember This, a storytelling podcast dedicated to the secret and/or forgotten histories of Hollywood’s first century.
 You Must Remember This is distributed by Slate.com's Panoply network, and is usually ranked as one of the Top 100 podcasts, and Top 5 film podcasts, on iTunes.
-She is currently writing a book about Howard Hughes in Hollywood for Custom House, an imprint of HarperCollins.
+Her book Seduction: Sex, Lies and Stardom in Howard Hughes's Hollywood, will be released in November 2018 by Custom House, an imprint of HarperCollins.

 Karina is the author of Hollywood Frame by Frame, a book about the history of Hollywood still photography which focuses on contact sheets from still photo sessions related to classic movies, released in the US by Princeton Architectural Press in September 2014.
 She is also the author of Masters of Cinema: George Lucas, published by Phaidon in 2012, and Al Pacino: Anatomy of an Actor, published by Phaidon in 2013.
 Her book on Meryl Streep — the first published long-form study of the actress through the prism of feminism — was released in January 2014.